coderap931/teamBluePern-Client/README.md

 >  A responsive website that allows public users to see a list of video games and their reviews.
 >  Registered users are able to create a new video game entry, create new reviews of games,
 >  give a rating number, as well as one day being able to keep a log of their video games.

 **Technology Used:**

-              React, HTML5, CSS3, Node.js, Express, Heroku, Reactstrap, Material UI
+              React, HTML5, CSS3, Node.js, Express, Heroku, Reactstrap, React-Burger-Menu
 ----
+## Heroku Deploy
+[Click me][HerokuURL] to view our live deploy through Heroku.

 ## Adam Patrick

 | Portfolio  Sites | Direct Link |